dkosmari/gtk-sfml/README.md

    event.
  - `void on_update()`: called periodically if the "auto update" flag is set.

-Each GTK-SFML widget has an "auto-update" flag, that can be set by the `set_auto_update(bool enable)` method.
-When it's turned on, the `on_update()` method will be called periodically, followed by a redraw request (that will invoke `on_render()`).
-If "auto-update" is not set, the `on_update()` method is not called, and the redraw only occurs when GTK+ deems it necessary (e.g. the widget got resized.)
-To render animations, you should enable the "auto-update" flag.
-This flag is disabled by default.
+Each GTK-SFML widget has an "auto-update" flag, that can be controlled by the `set_auto_update(bool enable)` method.
+When it's enabled, the `on_update()` method will be called periodically, followed by a redraw request (that will invoke `on_render()`).
+If "auto-update" is disabled, the `on_update()` method is not called, and the redraw only occurs when GTK+ deems it necessary (e.g. the widget got resized.)
+This flag is enabled by default.

 ## Prerequisites